nvrdftd/arbitrage-bot/README.md

 - If Ta = Tb, then it is almost perfect but not really because of uncontrolled factors from the outside world.
 - If Ta < Tb, then do the opposite to the above to minimize the loss.

-In reality, these decision factors may be mainly based on the history of network traffic.
+In reality, these deciding factors may be mainly based on the history of network traffic.